kinghenryg/HNGdevopsDocker/README.md

 Node.js Frontend: Open http://localhost in your browser.
 Azure PostgreSQL Database: Accessible on port 5432 (no direct browser access).
 Adminer: Visit http://localhost:8080 or http://db.localhost to manage the database.

-Step 4: Custom Domain (Optional)
+Step 4: Custom Domain
 If you have a custom domain, you can set it up to connect to the application using Nginx Proxy Manager.
 Adjust the configuration as needed.

-Conclusion
+Conclusion:
 Congratulations!
 You’ve successfully set up your Full-Stack FastAPI and React application.
 Feel free to explore the code, customize it, and build amazing features on top of this foundation.

 - [Frontend README](./frontend/README.md)